wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-apache-spark-use-bi-tools.md

 You must have the following:

 - An Azure subscription.
-See [Get Azure trial][azure-trial].
+See [Get Azure trial](/pricing/1rmb-trial/).
 - An Apache Spark cluster.
 For instructions, see [Provision Apache Spark clusters in Azure HDInsight](/documentation/articles/hdinsight-apache-spark-provision-clusters).
-- A computer with Microsoft Spark ODBC driver installed.
+- A computer with Microsoft Spark ODBC driver installed (required for Spark on HDInsight to work with Tableau).
 You can install the driver from [here](http://go.microsoft.com/fwlink/?LinkId=616229).
 - BI tools such as [Power BI](http://www.powerbi.com/) or [Tableau Desktop](http://www.tableau.com/products/desktop).
 You can get a free preview subscription of Power BI from [http://www.powerbi.com/](http://www.powerbi.com/).

 ##<a name="hivetable"></a>Save raw data as a Hive table